 Where, Rij is the rank given for ith constraint by jth individual, Nj is the number of constraints perceived or ranked by the jth individual.

-The Pearson correlation coefficients were used to assess the relationship among parameters such as age, year of establishment of fertilizer shop, education score, agricultural land owned, attitude score and competency score.
+The Pearson correlation coefficients were used to assess the relationship among parameters such as age, year of establishment of fertilizer shop, education score, agricultural land owned, attitude score, and competency score.

 3. RESULTS AND DISCUSSION